plamber/plamber.github.io/_posts/2019-10-24-Create-Custom-Connector-That-Accesses-An-Anonymous-REST-API.md

 In case you want to share the connector with the rest of the world, Microsoft allows you to certify your connector.
 You can do this following [this documentation](https://docs.microsoft.com/en-us/connectors/custom-connectors/submit-certification).

 #### 4) Use the connector
-After saving and sharing your custom connector, the custom connector is accessible by Flow users using the *Custom* tab when selecting an action.
+After saving and sharing your custom connector, the custom connector is accessible by Power Automation users using the *Custom* tab when selecting an action.

 ![](../../assets/images/2019-10-24-06-44-56.png)